icerpc/icerpc-docs/pages/docs/getting-started/what-is-icerpc.md

 IceRPC is a modern RPC (remote procedure call) framework, with a focus on performance and ease of use.
 Its main characteristics include:

-- Powerful IDL language (Slice) for defining the client server contracts.
+- Powerful IDL language (Slice) for defining client server contracts.
 - Modular API design, which allows easily adding new functionality to the framework.
 - Supports modern network protocols, including QUIC.
 - Familiar language mappings.